Al3zama1/swe-notes/CCNA/32 - NTP (Network Time Protocol).md

 // sync calendar to the clock's time
 R2#clock update-calendar

-// sync clock the calendar's time
+// sync clock with the calendar's time
 R2#clock read-calendar
 ```
 * Typically you will want to synchronize the 'clock'  and 'calendar'.